 - Location: Travertine Hot Springs, Bridgeport, CA 93517

 From the town of Bridgeport, you will want to head south on Highway 395 out of the city.
-From here you will turn left right before the rangers station on your left side.
+From here, you will turn left right before the rangers station on your left side.
 This road splits, and you will head left, then right to continue up to the hot springs.
-Note that I used Google Maps for directions when I went, so it might be easier to just put the address into Google Maps and follow it all the way there.
+Note that I used Google Maps for directions when I went, so it might be easier just to put the address into Google Maps and follow it all the way there.

 The road to the hot springs is dirt, but it was not bad when I went, and most cars could make it.
-That being said, if you went after a rain storm, it might require 4WD.
+That being said, if you went after a rainstorm, it might require 4WD.

-The hike here is not much of a hike it is mostly just a short walk to the first of many hot springs.
+The hike here is not much of a hike, it is mostly just a short walk to the first of many hot springs.